This post is also available in: EspañolReading time: 4 minutes

 Lost City, after suffering from (supposed) gold, switched to marijuana, because the conditions for its cultivation were ideal.
 Then to coca and today, to tourism.

-The ruins of the Lost City are inhabited by the Kogi Indians, who consider themselves descendants of the Taironi people and still cultivate old traditions, habits, and rituals.
-They live a life far from civilization and do not use its benefits.
-The living conditions of these people are far from the standard of living of the rest of Colombians.
-Kogi Indians wear simple clothes and often walk barefoot.
-Homesteads are huts built of stones, palm leaves, and clay.
+The ruins of Lost City in Colombia are inhabited by the Kogi Indians, who consider themselves descendants of the Taironi people.
+The Kogi Indians preserve old traditions, habits and rituals.
+They live a life far from civilization in huts built with stones, palm leaves and clay.
+Their living conditions are far from those of the rest of Colombians: they do not use their benefits, they wear simple clothes and often walk barefoot.